 While there are a handful of plant-based proteins available—such as soy or pea protein powders—hemp protein is considered to be one of the most high quality, all-natural plant-based proteins out there.

-Made from the seeds of the hemp plant, hemp protein is an excellent source of fiber, essential fatty acids, and amino acids.
+Made from the seeds of the hemp plant, hemp protein is an excellent source of fiber, omega-3 fatty acids, omega-6 fatty acids, and a strong amino acid profile.

 It’s produced by first extracting oil from the hemp seeds, then grinding the remaining seeds into a fine powder.

-During this process, the psychoactive ingredient THC—aka tetrahydrocannabinol—is removed, so consuming hemp protein powder will not get you high.
+During this process, the psychoactive ingredient THC—aka tetrahydrocannabinol—is removed, so consuming hemp protein powder will not get you high or cause you to fail a drug test.
 It’s completely safe and legal.

 Many health experts consider hemp protein to have a superior nutritional value compared to other plant proteins.